AmirMotefaker/AmirMotefaker/README.md

 ### About Me :
 I am a Junior Python & R Developer from Iran.

-- I'm always learning Python and R.
+- I'm always learning programming Python, R, and mathematics.

 - My goal is initially to become a good Data Analyst and eventually a Data Scientist.